CheezItMan/ada-pets-node/README.md

 To do this you will need to fill out the `petDetails` function.
 This will need to make a call to the Pets API and should `setResult` and object with details for the pet and should call `setError` with an error message if the request fails.

-You can run the Wave 2 tests with `jest test/wave2.test.js`.
+You can run the Wave 2 tests with `npm test test/wave2.test.js`.
 Once these are passing move on to Wave 3.

 ### Function to complete